3adel-bassiony/I18XS/README.md

     -   #### File Structure

-        For each language supported by your application, create a corresponding JSON file within a locales directory.
-These files should be named using the locale's identifier, such as en.json for English, ar.json for Arabic, etc. Each file contains key-value pairs for localized strings.
+        For each language supported by your application, create a folder for it in locales directory.
+These folders should be named using the locale's identifier, such as `en` for English, `ar` for Arabic, etc. Each file contains key-value pairs for localized strings.

         Example structure for the locales folder:

         ```
-        locales
+        /locales
+            ├── /en
+            │    ├── common.json
+            │    ├── validation.json
+            │    └── more JSON files...
+            │
+            ├── /fr
+            │    ├── common.json
+            │    ├── validation.json
+            │    └── more JSON files...
+            │
+            └── /ar
-            ├── en.json
+                 ├── common.json
-            ├── fr.json
+                 ├── validation.json
-            └── ar.json
+                 └── more JSON files...
         ```

-        Example structure for en.json:
+        Example structure for `common.json`:

         ```json
         {
-        	"common": {
-        		"Success": "Success",
-        		"Failed": "Failed"
-        	},
-        	"validation": {
-        		"string": {
-        			"required": "This field is required"
-        		}
-        	},
         	"Hello_World": "Hello World",
         	"Welcome_Message": "Welcome {name}",
         	"Items_Count": {